-All four list examples are designed to establish or preserve the invariant that all list elements have a data field set to zero.
-They all use the template that $\alpha \rightarrow \text{data} = 0$.
-The insert and remove routines start with a pre-condition that l is a list with data fields set to zero, and t is a pointer into the list.
+use the template that $\alpha \rightarrow \mathtt{data} = 0$ .
+The insert and remove routines start with a pre-condition that $\ell$ is a list with data fields set to zero, and t is a pointer into the list.
 They insert or remove at position t.
 The list init example assumes a valid list on entry, and we discover that its data fields are zero on exit.
 The list create example creates a list from scratch, and we discover that the result is a list, whose data fields are zero.
 (Caveat with the list create, insert, and remove examples: a bug in our reachability saturation procedure forced us to "hard-code" the results of some reachability domain operations.
 As a result, the timings for these benchmarks may under-estimate the true time.)